jhornsberger/tmux-relative-layout/README.md

 ### Configuration

 The plugin supports a number of configuration options to control behaviour.
+Available options and default values are given below.
 Options are set in your Tmux configuration file using `set-option -g @option 'value'`

 ```
 main_pane_height_percent="66"